kevindai007/git-helper-chrome-plugin/README.md

 Overview
 - Injects an "AI Review" button on GitLab Merge Request pages.
 - On click, shows a small panel, calls the backend `POST /api/v1/mr/analyze` with `{ mr_url: <current page URL> }`, and displays the analysis result.
-- Adds an "AI Generate" button next to the Description field on the New Merge Request page to auto-generate and fill a description via `POST /api/v1/mr/describe` with `{ mr_new_url: <current page URL> }`.
+- Adds an "AI Generate" button next to the Description field on the New Merge Request page.
+  - Streams description via SSE (Server-Sent Events) from `POST /api/v1/mr/describe` with `{ mr_new_url: <current page URL> }` and progressively fills the editor.

 Icons
 - Source icons are under `assets/` (kept for design source control).